-Times and Procedures for getting a Pakistan Visa in Kuala Lumpur
+Times and Procedures for getting a Tourist Visa at the Pakistan Embassy in Kuala Lumpur

 OK, keep in mind that your time window for application is limited from 8.30 am to 11.30am (don’t read what the High Commission of Pakistan in Kuala Lumpur’s websites notes, as times are skewed by half hour), and they are closed on Wednesdays.
 You can go on Monday, Tuesday, Thursday, and Friday only, and beware of holidays — Malaysia has loads.

 You will queue up, show your documentation to the official, and if everything is fine, you will be asked to pay your visa fee at a nearby AFFIN bank.

 The bank is thankfully within walking distance: go out of the embassy on Jalan Ampang, and turn to the left (embassy at your back).
 Keep walking along the block until you reach a traffic light and you see the Petronas Twin Towers soaring on your right.
 Cross the road, and you should see the AFFIN bank to your left.
 The staff here knows you have come from the High Commission of Pakistan, and will give you the right pre-compiled slip you must present to the cashier upon paying.